 Tempura is a Japanese dish of battered and deep-fried vegetables and seafood.
 They are best served hot with salt or tempura dipping sauce, commonly garnished with grated daikon radish.

 Common ingredients to fry are shrimp, squid, green bell pepper, eggplant, sweet potatoes, potatoes, kabocha, carrot, mushrooms and shiso (perilla).
 Many of the ingredients to make tempura can easily be found at your local grocery store.

 The trick to perfect tempura is to get the batter as light as possible while keeping it nice and crispy.
 If you know some tips, it's not so hard to make delicious tempura at home.
 By following a few steps you can achieve restaurant-quality tempura in your own kitchen.

-- It's good to use cold/ice water for the batter.
+- Use cold or ice water for the batter.
 This is important to prevent the batter from absorbing too much oil.

-- Preparing the batter ahead of time is not recommended.
-It's good to make the batter right before frying tempura.
-Try not to over mix the batter and not to coat ingredients with the batter too much.
+- Do not prepare the batter ahead of time--it is better to make the batter right before frying tempura.

-- If you are frying both seafood and vegetables, try to fry vegetables first, then fry seafood.
+- If you are frying both seafood and vegetables, fry vegetables first, then fry seafood.

 - Tendon - Tempura is served on top of steamed plain rice.